ALBATROS-Experiment/sparrow-albatros/docs/collecting-data-quickstart.md

 ## Boot and tunnel into the Sparrow
 1. Power the RF-shielded box with a 24V power supply through the barrel port labelled IN.
 The Zynq's ARM core will boot off of the SD card mounted in the Sparrow's SD card slot.
 2. Connect your laptop to the Sparrow using an ethernet cable.
-3. If you have trouble with the next two steps you may need to configure the ethernet interface manually to be on the 10.10.xx.xx subnet (subnet mask 255.255.0.0, with an IP address e.g. 10.10.11.55)
+3. The Sparrow's ARM is configured to statically assign it's Eth0 interface to the `10.10.11.99` ipv4 address.
+If you have trouble with the next two step you may need to configure the ethernet interface manually to be on the 10.10.xx.xx subnet (subnet mask 255.255.0.0, with an IP address e.g. 10.10.11.55)
-4. Check that you can connect to the Sparrow with `ping 10.10.11.99`.
+4. Check that you can see the Sparrow on the network with `ping 10.10.11.99`.
 The Sparrow's IP address on this LAN is set statically and should not change.
 Then ssh into the Sparrow with `ssh casper@10.10.11.99`.
-When prompted
+Enter the password `casper` when prompted.

 ## Collecting data